 The tahini will first go gritty looking but then quickly transform into a smooth and creamy dressing.

-Recipe tip: if you prefer a more 'runny' sauce then add a touch more water.
+- If you prefer a more 'runny' sauce then add a touch more water.
 Prefer it thicker?
 Then add a little more tahini.

-More sauces, dressings and pesto recipes to enjoy
+🍽 More sauces, dressings and pesto recipes

 Both sweet and savoury options to add to your meal!
 Enjoy ideas such as the cranberry sauce for holiday recipes, and my Thai basil pesto and my roasted red pepper 'nomato' sauce for tasty pasta sauces.
 Some recent recipes: